brunoluiz/go-lab/docs/golang-guidelines.md

 - Always inject dependencies via constructors, even for things such as loggers.
 - When input arguments are not used, replace the name with `_`, for example `(_ context.Context, input Bla)`
 - When `go build` is trigged, always delete after finishing any tests
+- Migrations must not be done on application (human operator will do separate), unless in tests

 ## Error handling